huanlin/huanlin.github.io/content/en/blog/2024-03-27-bootstrap5-breaks-redoc-sidemenu/index.md

 ## Solution

-As mentioned in the last section, creating a layout dedicated for Redoc could be a workaround, just like [the Swagger layout in Docsy](https://github.com/google/docsy/tree/v0.9.0/layouts/swagger).
-Just don't include Bootstrap components in the page layout.
+As mentioned in the last section, creating a layout dedicated for Redoc could be a workaround, just like [the Swagger layout in Docsy](https://github.com/google/docsy/tree/v0.9.0/layouts/swagger), without including Bootstrap components in the page.

 However, it's just a workaround, not a perfect solution.
 I'll come back and update this post if I find something new.